 Saint Isaac’s Cathedral, one of the find-me-on-every-postcard Saint Petersburg must-see places.
 Incontournable, as the French say.

 You can just walk around it and admire granite columns, statues, elaborated doors and shining dome.
 Or enter the Cathedral — and enjoy lavish interiors: granite, marble, lapis lazuli, malachite, mosaics, gold… Or climb up to the colonnade, right under the dome, and take pictures of the historical centre of Saint Petersburg from the height of the bird’s flight.

-Bronze Horseman is a monument to Russian Emperor Peter the Great, the founder of Saint Petersburg.
+This is the main monument to Russian Emperor Peter the Great, the founder of Saint Petersburg.
 The equestrian statue of the Emperor stands on a giant Thunder Stone, the largest stone ever moved by humans.
 This statue is a kind of talisman.
-Local legends say that while the Bronze Horseman stands in the middle of the city, enemy forces will never be able to conquer Saint Petersburg.
+For instance, local legends say that while Peters the Great and his horse are standing in the middle of the city, enemy forces will never be able to conquer Saint Petersburg.

 Palace Square is the central square and one of the prime must-see places in Saint Petersburg.
 Baroque Winter Palace, classic General Staff building, empire Alexander Column — despite the fact that all these constructions were built in different periods and have different styles, the architectural ensemble of the Palace Square is incredibly harmonious.
 This is why this square is a favourite spot not only for city guests but for locals too.
 When the weather is warm, street musicians often perform popular songs on the square.
 And what can be more romantic than white nights, live music and one the most beautiful squares in the world mixed all in one?